 - 08:20 We hear the alarm for the third time.
 The DevOps finally gets up, “Alexa, stop the alarm.”
 They look through the window.
 It’s cloudy outside, getting ready to rain.
 It’s going to be a good day.
 They go outside, saying a quick “hello” to their neighbors, avoiding all eye contact.

-- 8:30 The DevOps gets dressed, takes their backpack, and gets into their car (again, loud music starts playing).
+- 8:30 The DevOps get dressed, take their backpack, and get into their car (again, loud music starts playing).